Main (river)

-The Main ([ˈmaɪn]) is the longest tributary of the Rhine.
+The Main ([ˈmaɪn]) is the longest tributary of the Rhine, one of the major European rivers.
 It rises as the White Main in the Fichtel Mountains of northeastern Bavaria and flows west through central Germany for 525 km to meet the Rhine below Rüsselsheim, Hesse.
 The cities of Mainz and Wiesbaden are close to the confluence.

 The largest cities on the Main are Frankfurt am Main, Offenbach am Main and Würzburg.
 It is the longest river lying entirely in Germany (if the Weser-Werra are considered separate).

 Geography

-The Main flows through the north and north-west of the state of Bavaria then across southern Hesse; against the latter it demarcates a third state, Baden-Württemberg, east and west of Wertheim am Main, the northernmost town of that state.
+The Main flows through the north and north-west of the state of Bavaria and then across southern Hesse; against the latter it demarcates a third state, Baden-Württemberg, east and west of Wertheim am Main, the northernmost town of that state.

 The upper end of its basin opposes that of the Danube where the watershed is recognised by natural biologists, sea salinity studies (and hydrology science more broadly) as the European Watershed.

 The Main begins near Kulmbach in Franconia at the joining of its two headstreams, the Red Main (Roter Main) and the White Main (Weißer Main).
 The Red Main originates in the Franconian Jura mountain range, 50 km in length, and runs through Creussen and Bayreuth.
-The White Main originates in the mountains of the Fichtelgebirge; it is 41 km long.
+The White Main originates in the Fichtel Mountains; it is 41 km long.
 In its upper and middle section, the Main runs through the valleys of the German Highlands.
 Its lower section crosses the Lower Main Lowlands (Hanau-Seligenstadt Basin and northern Upper Rhine Plain) to Wiesbaden, where it discharges into the Rhine.
 Major tributaries of the Main are the Regnitz, the Franconian Saale, the Tauber, and the Nidda.

 The name Main originates from Latin Moenis, Moenus or Menus.
 It is not related to the name of the city Mainz (Latin: Mogontiacum or Moguntiacum).